 - Pivot on the ball of the back foot, rotating your rear knee, hip, and torso with the punch.

 - Just before the contact twist your fist slightly, so the thumb is rotated towards the floor.
 This is the textbook boxing way.

 - Everything must be done in one motion, so the power of the body is transferred into the punch

 The cross is one of the basic punches in boxing and it’s relatively easy to execute.
 It can be set up in a lot of ways and can also be thrown by itself.

 The force of the strike is generated by the twist in the body.
 First, drive the back foot to the ground, generate the power through your hips and lean forward slightly distributing the weight from the back to the front.
 Don’t lead the hand first, the cross starts with the rotation of the body and the hand follows and delivers the force generated through the body.
 This is how to punch harder.

 I can’t stress this enough.
-The most common mistake, especially for beginners who are afraid to commit to the punch, is not turning your hips.
+The most common mistake, especially for beginner boxers who are afraid to commit to the punch, is not turning your hips.
 This leaves the punch completely powerless.
 On top of that without the twist and pivot, the cross can’t cover any meaningful distance.